shuckc/pytexalarm/protocol/wintex-protocol.md

     2018/07/23 12:50:45 term 00 00 ff ff ff ff 00 00  |........|
     2018/07/23 12:50:45 term 00 00 00 00 00 00 1c     |.......|

-If I is sent from wintex to the pannel, it always seems to be a block and answered by 0x06, fixed length ack?
+If I is sent from wintex to the panel, it always seems to be a block and answered by 0x06, fixed length ack?
 I think this is pushing configuration.

     2018/07/24 12:43:27 tcp  47 49 00 12 70 40 ff ff  |GI..p@..|
     2018/07/24 12:43:27 tcp  ff ff ff ff ff ff ff ff  |........|